 This therapy may also be indicated for those with deficiencies in sex hormone production for reasons other than advanced age.
 However, in any of the cases, a physician must suggest a medical evaluation, not before ruling out other possible causes.

-It is necessary to know the signs that indicate the time to use hormone replacement therapy.
+It is necessary to know the signs of hormonal imbalance, that indicate the time to use hormone replacement therapy.
 These vary between men and women.
 When several of these signs are present or when the symptoms are unbearable, it is necessary to consider the use of hormone replacement therapy.

 One of the symptoms that most generate complaints and intolerance in patients is hot flashes.
 The burning sensation in the chest, accompanied by intense sweating, lasts a few minutes or sometimes more.